artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 }
 ```

 A GraphQL request begins by mentioning at least one of the fields of the root query object.
 This represents an initial query.
-And if that field is an object, _its_ fields any number of follow-up queries.
+And if that field is an object, _its_ fields are used to specify any number of follow-up queries.
 Critically, _any_ field in the request tree can take arguments, allowing a request to be parameterized at all depths.

 Take this query, for example: